cyrus-and/chrome-remote-interface/README.md

   field, if `error === true`).

-Note that the field `id` mentioned in the [Remote Debugging Protocol specifications][1] is managed internally and it's not exposed to the user.
+Note that the field `id` mentioned in the [Remote Debugging Protocol specifications][rdb] is managed internally and it's not exposed to the user.

 #### chrome.Domain.method([params], [callback])